GoogleCloudPlatform/healthcare-api-token-generator/README.md

-As part of its Healthcare and Life Sciences vertical the Google Cloud Platform (GCP) provides a set of APIs and data stores that can be used to enable secure storage and retrieval of healthcare data, and also to initiate processing of that data such as de-identification, validation and normalization, data analysis, and so on.
+As part of its Healthcare and Life Sciences vertical the Google Cloud Platform (GCP) provides a set of APIs and data stores that can be used to enable secure storage and retrieval of healthcare data, and also to initiate data processing, data analysis, and so on.
 APIs and data stores are available for DICOM (imaging), HL7 v2 and FHIR modalities.

 In order to gain access to and use these APIs, an OAuth2 access token is needed.
 For some applications tokens can be generated using the "oauth2l" command line tool (https://github.com/google/oauth2l), but in many cases applications need